-In your Autthaya tour, there is one thing that is the most popular image of local postcard you should never miss, the Wat Phra Mahathat.
+In your Ayutthaya tour, there is one thing that is the most popular image of local postcard you should never miss, the Wat Phra Mahathat.
 If that doesn't ring a bell, let's make it clear.

-During the long stretch of history, Wat Phra Mahathat was certainly not exempted from severe looting and damage made by foreign invaders - that's why you can see very few Buddha statues still have their heads intact.
+During the long stretch of history, Wat Phra Mahathat was certainly not exempt from severe looting and damage made by foreign invaders - that's why you can see very few Buddha statues still have their heads intact.
 Today the temple has become a rambling site that visitors swam in for a glimpse of nostalgia and the popular Jatukhan amulets sold there.